 A: No. I am an atheist and I do not believe in any of that stuff.
-To me it's just very fascinating mythology, which I take and twist in my own way, no more, no less.
-I have nothing to teach satanists because to me it's pure fiction, and I don't give a damn about offending christians, either, because while people do need respect, ideologies don't.
-If you identify with an ideology more than with your being a person, then sorry, it's not my problem.
+To me it’s just very fascinating mythology, which I take and twist in my own way, no more, no less.
+I have nothing to teach satanists because to me it’s pure fiction, and I don’t give a damn about offending christians, either, because that’s ridiculous.
+People do need respect, ideologies don’t.
+If you identify with an ideology more than with your being a well-rounded person, then sorry, it’s not my problem.

 Q: You were writing a vampire novel: what has become of that?

-A: It is currently shelved.
+A: It is currently shelved for time being.
 I am definitely off the mood of writing anything any close to romance, plus I feel it is somewhat naive and needs a good plot and character revision (like, the umpteenth).
-When I feel like trying to turn it into an adult work, I will reopen that folder.
+When I feel like trying to turn it into an adult work, maybe I will reopen that folder.

 Q: You mentioned kind of writing something about your demons, too.

 A: Yes I did, and I am working on that.
 Slowly, but I am.
 I’m pinning down some ideas that I have and trying to develop them, but it’s all rather sketchy and chaotic by now.
 The problem is, I have sketched out what’s going to happen in the second half of my storyline and need to create a first half that doesn’t feel like a filler.
 And working with so many characters at once is kind of complicated.
 I am writing it in Italian, too, and while I plan to eventually translate what I write into English, that will take time, so don’t count on in in the immediate future.

 Q: What happened to your band?